Please check the Class Schedule or contact the department for specific course availability for each semester:

 EDPA 6027 International Perspectives on Early Childhood Policy

-Looks at early childhood education policy through an international lens, addressing often neglected but highly salient policy questions, including the following: What have been the real effects of the Millennium Development Goals and the Education for All goals on education systems in general, and on early childhood education in particular?
+This course looks at early childhood education policy through an international lens, addressing often neglected—but highly salient—policy questions, including: What have been the real effects of the Millennium Development Goals and the Education for All goals on education systems in general and on early childhood education in particular?
 How have poverty, gender, and the needs of marginalized populations/cultures shaped early childhood policy in diverse countries?
 What are the unique policy properties that must be considered when developing policies for young children and their families?
-To what extent do the policy contexts of nations differ and how do these differences impact early childhood policies directly?
+To what extent do the policy contexts of nations differ, and how do these differences impact early childhood policies directly?
 To what extent can lessons learned in one context be faithfully transported across national boundaries?
 Based on readings and discussions of these issues, students will demonstrate their understanding of the role of policy in shaping early childhood education in a given country though the final paper, a situation analysis.
 Building on sequenced assignments, this paper will provide the platform for students to use policy tools and make recommendations for concrete early childhood policy improvements.

 EDPA 6030 Institutional Theory: Sociological Perspectives on Institutional Change in Education